hanzel98/balance-displayer/README.md

 ![Screenshot](screenshot2.png)

 ## Missing features
-- The exercise requires to show the ENS name if an Address has one.
-And the asociated Address of an ENS name.
-Instead of doing that, I'm just converting the ENS name to a Address internally.
+- The exercise requires displaying the ENS name if an address has one.
+And the associated Address of an ENS name.
+Instead of doing that, I am just converting the ENS name to an Address internally.
 But it is still possible to use an ENS name or an Address in any field.